josephamcdonald/Newzy/README.md

 ### Custom "Newzy" News

-Simple and straightforward, Newzy gathers and displays the news results you want to see.
+Simple, straightforward and efficient, Newzy gathers and displays the news results you want to see.
 These search results are affectionately called "Newzys."

 [![Image](screenshots/google-play-badge-small.png)](http://newzy.josephamcdonald.com "Get it on Google Play!")